-For a new student, life can be a whirlwind — a flurry of new people, new classes, and new ideas.
+For an incoming student, life can be a whirlwind — a flurry of new people, new classes, and new ideas.

 The Library at a glance

-Moffitt Library, located in the heart of campus, is a hub of undergraduate activity that fosters collaboration and innovation, with spaces to create, study, and even nap.
+Moffitt Library, located in the heart of campus, is a hub for undergraduates that fosters collaboration and innovation, with spaces to create, study, and even nap.

-Some libraries collect materials devoted to specific fields, from anthropology and art history to music and mathematics.
-Others, such as the East Asian Library, collect materials in languages from around the world.
+Some of Berkeley’s libraries collect materials devoted to specific fields, from anthropology and art history to music and mathematics.
+Others, such as the C. V. Starr East Asian Library, collect materials in languages from around the world.
 Check out the complete list of libraries (and their locations) here.

 How can I get help with research?